The Most Memorable Rap Beefs In Hip-Hop History

 Photo: YouTube Photo: YouTube

-This began as a dispute over money made on their 2005 collaboration, “Icy,” and the two went on to trade multiple shots over multiple songs.
-The beef got even more heated when four men broke into a house Gucci was at, and in self-defense, he killed one of the assailants.
-That person was Pookie Loc, who was an associate of Jeezy.
+This began as a dispute over money made from their 2005 collaboration, “Icy.”
+The two went on to trade multiple shots over multiple songs.
+The beef got even more heated when four men broke into a house where Gucci was, and he killed one of the assailants in self-defense – Pookie Loc, who was an associate of Jeezy.

 Ice Cube vs. Common